gisce/powerp-tools/README.md

 # powerp-tools
-Lilte tools/scripts to work with powerp
+Little tools/scripts to work with powerp